LokaHQ/camera_roll_uploader/README.md

 # camera_roll_uploader

 A flutter plugin to pick an image from iOS camera roll or Android image gallery.

-It can be used as an embedded widget wherever you want, so you can use your own AppBar actions buttons or you can open it modally as any other picker.
+- It can be used as an embedded widget wherever you want, so you can use your own AppBar actions buttons or you can open it modally as any other picker.

+- Background color can be changed by changing the color of the parent widget.

 ![screenshot](https://user-images.githubusercontent.com/14978705/123599875-5ef56800-d7f6-11eb-888c-76cdbd3280da.jpg)